ghgofort/sfcc-metadata-explorer/README.md

    * Removes a system object attribute from the specified attribute group.
 This can be done from the 'Attribute Groups' sub-tree context menu for each attribute name.
 * #### Get Attribute XML
    * Populates a blank editor with the XML from the selected system object attribute.
+* #### Get Attribute Group XML
+   * Populates a blank editor with the XML for an attribute group and it's member attribute definitions.

 These are the only fields required for use of this extension, but many users are likely using the Prophet debugger which requires additional information.
 The additional fields will be ignored and will not cause any issue with the SFCC Metadata Explorer.